CS

 Feature Showdown

-The Kia EV4 counters with wireless charging and heated front seats that the Mazda 6e does not offer.
+The Mazda 6e stands out with panoramic roof and ventilated seats that you will not find on the Kia EV4.
+The Kia EV4 counters with heated front seats.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain